Close

 A crayon drawing of a happy family

-Military life doesn’t have to be a barrier to growing your family through adoption.
+Military life doesn’t have to be a barrier to growing your family through adoption or foster care.
 However, the adoption process can be a complicated journey and goes more smoothly with a little guidance and information.
 Here are six adoption options that prospective military parents should know about:

 Adoption agencies can be public or private.
 Agencies are regulated by the state and licensed to place children with prospective adoptive parents.
 Public agencies are state run, and the children they place are predominantly foster children of elementary or high school age.
-Private agencies are often run by social service organizations.
-Private agencies usually have more infants available for adoption, and birth parents often have a say in who adopts their child.
+Social service organizations often run private agencies, which generally have more infants available for adoption, and birth parents often have a say in who adopts their child.

 Independent adoption involves a direct arrangement between the birth mother/parents and the adoptive parents.
-This type of adoption is common and legal in most states but can be heavily regulated.
-Check your state laws before exploring this option.
-You may also want to seek legal advice.
-You can use your own resources and networking skills to find a child or work with an intermediary, such as a doctor or lawyer.
+This type of adoption is common and legal in most states, but you should check state laws or even consider legal advice, as this option can be heavily regulated.

 International adoptions involve a citizen of one country adopting a child who is a citizen of a different country.
 Agencies specializing in international adoption can help you with this option.